Pvt. Garold M. Stephen

 When Garold's company arrived at San Fernando, they were put into a bull pin.
 In one corner of it, was a slit trench that was to be used as a latrine.
 The surface of the trench moved because it was covered with maggots.

 The POWs were ordered to form detachments of 100 men.
 They were marched to the train station and put into small wooden boxcars known as forty and eights.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 men into each car.
 Those who died remained standing until the living left the cars at Capas.
-From there, they walked the last ten miles to Camp O'Donnell.
+From there, they walked the last miles to Camp O'Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.

 According to records kept by the camp medical staff, Pvt.
-Garold M. Stephen was admitted to the camp hospital where he died on Sunday, May 24, 1942, from malaria.
-He was buried in the camp cemetery in Section I, Row 4, Grave 9.
+Garold M. Stephen was admitted to the camp hospital where he died on Sunday, May 24, 1942, from malaria and was buried in the camp cemetery in Section I, Row 4, Grave 9.

 After the war, the remains of Pvt.
 Garold M. Stephen were positively identified by the U.S. Remains Recovery Team.
 At the request of his parents, his remains were returned to Barnesville, Ohio, and he was reburied at Barnesville Catholic Cemetery.